riad-azz/flask-template/README.md

 docker run -p 5000:5000 --name my-flask-container my-flask-image
 ```

+Open your browser and visit [http://localhost:5000](http://localhost:5000/) to see the website.

 ## Flask API

 This is how I like to set up my API in Flask.
 You might want to change this with `flask-restful` or whatever library